d1manson/venomous/README.md

 Note that this example is *stupidly simple*: a real-life compute node wll normally take at least 1000 cycles to do its job and may take as long as several miliseconds or even seconds.

 **In the API-consumer role**, you can have two main interactions with Venomous:
-  1. You create new instances of input nodes, assigning data to them at the point of creation.
+  1. You create new instances of input nodes.
   2. You set callbacks to listen on the results of compute nodes.

 **Continuing the `planetary_greeting` example above**, but now in the API-conumer role, lets say you want to display your planteary greeting at the top of the window.
 To do so, you must register a callback on the `planetary_greeting` compute node, and as part of this registration action you must specify which `planet` you want to be the input to your `planetary_greeting`.
 There are three ways to specify this: